PDF(278.6 KB) View with Adobe Reader on a variety of devices

-Consider scenario on Picture 6.
-Router A uses static default route to send traffic to Router B, while router B has a static route to network X pointing to router A.
+Consider scenario on Figure 5.
+Router A uses static default route to send traffic to Router B, while router B has a static route to network X that points to router A.

-This design option, also known as single-homed connection, is a popular choice when connecting small customer environments to Service Provider networks.
-Here Router B is a Provider Edge (PE) device, and Router A is a Customer Edge (CE) device.
+This design option, also known as single-homed connection, is a popular choice when you connect small user environments to Service Provider networks.
+Here Router B is a Provider Edge (PE) device, and Router A is a user Edge (CE) device.

-Note that typical CE configuration includes aggregate static route(s) to customer IP address blocks pointing to Null0 interface.
+Notice that typical CE configuration includes aggregate static route(s) to user IP address blocks that points to Null0 interface.
 This configuration is a recommended best practice for single-homed CE-PE connectivity option with static routing.
 However, for the purposes of this example assume no such configuration is present.

-Assume Router A loses connectivity to Network X as shown in the picture.
-When packets from the customer Network Y or remote Network Z try to reach Network X, Routers A and B will bounce the traffic between each other, decrementing IP Time-To-Live field in every packet until its value reaches 1, at which point further routing of the packet is not possible.
+Assume Router A loses connectivity to Network X as shown in the Figure.
+When packets from the user Network Y or remote Network Z try to reach Network X, Routers A and B can bounce the traffic between each other, and decreases the IP Time-To-Live field in every packet until its value reaches 1, at which point further routing of the packet is not possible.

 Nexus Platform Considerations

-When ICMP Redirects are enabled on Layer 3 interface and incoming data packet uses this interface both to ingress and egress Layer3 switch, ICMP Redirect message is generated.
-While Layer 3 packet forwarding is done in hardware on Cisco Nexus 7000 platform, it is still the responsibility of switch's CPU to construct ICMP Redirect messages.
+When ICMP Redirects are enabled on Layer 3 interface and an incoming data packet uses this interface both to ingress and egress a Layer3 switch, an ICMP Redirect message is generated.
+While Layer 3 packet forwarding is done in hardware on Cisco Nexus 7000 platform, it is still the responsibility of the switch CPU to construct ICMP Redirect messages.
 To do this, CPU on Nexus 7000 Supervisor module needs to obtain IP address information of the flow whose path through the network segment can be optimized.
-This is the reason behind data packet being sent by ingress Linecard to the Supervisor module.
+This is the reason behind data packet sent by ingress line card to the Supervisor module.

-Note: Other then generating ICMP Redirect messages, CPU on Supervisor module handles many other packet forwarding exceptions, such as processing IP packets with Time To Live (TTL) value set to 1, or IP packets that need to get fragmented before being sent to the next hop.
+Note: The CPU on Supervisor module, does not only generate ICMP Redirect messages, it handles many other packet forwarding exceptions, such as IP packets with Time To Live (TTL) value set to 1, or IP packets that need to get fragmented before it is sent to the next hop.

-While Nexus 7000 Supervisor modules use powerful CPU processors that are capable of processing large volumes of traffic, the platform is designed to handle most of the data traffic at the Linecard level without engaging Supervisor's CPU processor in packet forwarding process.
-This allows CPU to focus on its core tasks, leaving packet forwarding operation to dedicated hardware engines on Linecards.
+While Nexus 7000 Supervisor modules use powerful CPU processors that can process large volumes of traffic, the platform is designed to handle most of the data traffic at the line card level without the need to engage the Supervisor CPU processor in packet forwarding process.
+This allows CPU to focus on its core tasks, and leaves packet forwarding operation to dedicated hardware engines on line cards.

-In stable networks, packet forwarding exceptions, should they occur, are expected to happen at a reasonably low rates.
+In stable networks, packet forwarding exceptions, if they occur, are expected to happen at a reasonably low rates.
 With this assumption, they can be handled by Supervisor CPU without significant impact on its performance.
-On the other hand, having CPU deal with packet forwarding exceptions that occur at a very high rate can have a negative effect on overall system stability and responsivness.
+On the other hand, with a CPU that deals with packet forwarding exceptions that occur at a very high rate can have a negative effect on overall system stability and responsiveness.

-Nexus 7000 platform design provides a number of mechanisms to protect switch CPU from being overwhelmed by significant amount of traffic.
+Nexus 7000 platform design provides a number of mechanisms to protect switch CPU from significant amounts of traffic.
 These mechanisms are implemented at different points in the system.
-At the Linecard level, there are hardware rate limiters and Control Plane Policing (CoPP) feature.
-Both set traffic rate thresholds, effectively controling amount of traffic to be forwarded to the Supervisor from each Linecard module.
+At the line card level, there are hardware rate limiters and Control Plane Policing (CoPP) feature.
+Both set traffic rate thresholds, which effectively controls the amount of traffic to be forwarded to the Supervisor from each line card module.

-These protective mechanisms give preference to the traffic of various control protocols that are critical for network stability and switch manageability, such as OSPF, BGP or SSH, while aggressively filtering types of traffic that are not critical to control plane functionality of the switch.
+These protective mechanisms give preference to the traffic of various control protocols that are critical for network stability and switch manageability, such as OSPF, BGP or SSH, and at the same time they aggressively filter types of traffic that are not critical to control plane functionality of the switch.
 Most of the data traffic, if forwarded to the CPU as a result of packet forwarding exceptions, is heavily policed by such mechanisms.

 While hardware rate limiters and CoPP policing mechanisms provide stability of control plane of the switch and are strongly recommended to be always enabled, they can be one of the main reasons of data packet drops, transfer delays, and overall poor application performance across the network.
-This is why understanding paths that traffic flows take through the network and having tools to monitor network equipment that can and/or is expected to use ICMP Redirect functionality is important.
+This is why it is important to understand the paths that traffic flows take through the network and the use of tools to monitor network equipment that can and/or is expected to use ICMP Redirect functionality.

 show ip traffic

-Both Cisco IOS and NX-OS software provide a way to check statistics of the traffic that is handled by CPU.
+Both Cisco IOS and Cisco NX-OS software provide a way to check statistics of the traffic that is handled by CPU.
 This is done with show ip traffic command.
-This command can be used to check receipt and/or generation of ICMP Redirect messages by Layer 3 switch or router
+This command can be used to check receipt and/or generation of ICMP Redirect messages by Layer 3 switch or router.

-Use the following command to capture ICMP traffic received and sent by Nexus 7000 CPU
+Use this next command to capture ICMP traffic received and sent by Nexus 7000 CPU:

-While navigating through large Ethanalyzer captures that have many packets of different types and flows, it may not be easy to correlate ICMP Redirect messages with corresponding data traffic.
+While you navigate through large Ethanalyzer captures that have many packets of different types and flows, it can be difficult to correlate ICMP Redirect messages with the data traffic that corresponds to them.

 In these situations, focus on ICMP Redirect messages to retrieve information about sub-optimally forwarded traffic flows.
-ICMP Redirect messages include the internet header plus the first 64 bits of the original datagram's data.
+ICMP Redirect messages include the Internet header plus the first 64 bits of the original datagram data.
 This data is used by the source of the datagram to match the message to the appropriate process.